Peridot (franchise): Peridot (mobile game)

 The first title in the franchise, also known as Peridot, is an AR pet simulation game for iOS and Android devices, which launched globally on May 9, 2023.
 The game entered a soft launch period in select markets in April 2022 ahead of its worldwide release.
+In April 2026, Niantic Spatial announced that the mobile game would be shut down on August 31, 2026, just over three years after its global release.

 Unlike many location-based games, Peridot is primarily experienced through the user's phone camera.
 It utilizes computer vision to realistically place Dots into the user's environment, enabling them to navigate around and be occluded by real-world objects.
 This technology also provides the Dots with a semantic understanding of their surroundings, allowing them to interact with things like flowers or bodies of water.

 The core gameplay loop involves raising a Dot from infancy to adulthood through direct care and interaction, such as feeding, petting, and playing games like fetch.
 Outdoor exploration is also a key component; users can take their Dots on walks, complete quests, and discover real-world points of interest where they can breed their adult Dots with others to create unique offspring.

 Post-launch updates have expanded on the game's AI capabilities.
 Generative AI was implemented to further enhance the Dot's intelligence, enabling more dynamic animations and allowing for more nuanced, conversational interactions with the user.

 Peridot received "mixed or average" reviews, according to review aggregator Metacritic.
 Critics generally praised the game's visual design and the underlying AR technology.
 However, the game drew a lot of criticism for its monetization model.

-In February 2024, Niantic, Inc. responded to the perceived 'paywall' issue and introduced sweeping changes to game's monetization focus alleviating a variety of criticisms that players and reviewers had at the game's launch.
+The monetization criticisms were later addressed by updates that alleviated several of these pinch-points.